waseeabaheen/BlueSentinel-SIEM/README.md

 # BlueSentinel SIEM 🛡️

-A compact, educational SIEM you can run locally or in Docker.
-It ingests logs (syslog UDP/TCP and files), normalizes to a simple schema, stores to SQLite, evaluates YAML rules for detections (including windowed aggregations), and exposes a FastAPI for querying events/alerts.
+A compact, hands-on SIEM you can run locally or with Docker.
+It ingests syslog (UDP) and file logs, normalizes them into a simple common schema, stores everything in SQLite, evaluates YAML detection rules (including sliding-window aggregations), and exposes a FastAPI for querying events and alerts.

-> Perfect as a portfolio project: clean architecture, tests, CI, Docker, and clear docs.

-## Features
+Features

-- ⚙️ **Ingest**: syslog (UDP on 5514), file ingestion endpoint, sample logs included
+⚙️ Ingest: syslog (UDP on 5514) and a file-ingest endpoint; sample logs included

-- 🧭 **Normalize**: Apache access, Linux auth (sshd), JSON (CloudTrail-like) mappers → common schema
+🧭 Normalize: Apache access, Linux auth (sshd), and JSON (CloudTrail-style) mappers → common schema

-- 🔎 **Detect**: YAML-based rules with boolean conditions + sliding window aggregations
+🔎 Detect: YAML-based rules with boolean conditions + sliding-window aggregations

-- 🗃️ **Store**: SQLite (file) by default
+🗃️ Store: SQLite by default (simple and portable)

-- 🌐 **API**: FastAPI endpoints for events, alerts, and stats (Swagger UI at `/docs`)
+🌐 API: FastAPI endpoints for events, alerts, and stats (Swagger UI at /docs)

-- 🧪 **Tests**: pytest for rules & parsers
+🧪 Tests: pytest coverage for parsers and rules

-- 🐳 **Docker**: single-container setup with `docker compose up`
+🐳 Docker: single-container setup with docker compose up

-- 🛡️ **MITRE tags**: sample rules mapped to ATT&CK tactics/techniques
+🛡️ MITRE mapping: sample rules tagged to MITRE ATT&CK tactics/techniques

 ## Quickstart